DAMIEN-C00KE/Substrate-Test-Blockchain/README.md

 Custom blockchain created using Substrate SDK.
 - This project is not tested or audited, and should not be used for production purposes.
 It is in its current form, strictly for educational purposes only

-Node template code can be found at:
+*Node template code can be found at: (Follow the instructions there on running & interacting)*
 - https://github.com/substrate-developer-hub/substrate-node-template
-Follow the instructions there on running / interacting

-To interact via front-end, refer to:
+*To interact via front-end, refer to:*
 - https://github.com/substrate-developer-hub/substrate-front-end-template

-For monitoring of node metrics, I recommend the Substrate development tutorial to help you get up and running:
+*For monitoring of node metrics, I recommend the Substrate development tutorial to help you get up and running:*
 - https://docs.substrate.io/tutorials/build-a-blockchain/authorize-specific-nodes/

 ***Additional Pallets added which are not included in the base substrate-node-template:***